 Ghee vs. Butter

 Smoking point.
 Ghee has a higher smoke point than butter.
 The point when oil starts to smoke isn’t only stinky, but it’s when fat reaches these high temperatures that its compounds can be damaged.
-This matters because heating fats above their smoking points is not good for our health.
+This matters because heating fats above their smoking point is not good for our health.
 Ghee has a smoking point of 400-500 degrees, whereas butter begins to smoke somewhere between 325 and 375.
 When you’re doing a lot of cooking at high heat, ghee is a much better option than butter.

 Taste.
 While butter is a delicious fat, ghee tends to have a deep, nutty taste that is very satisfying.
 If you make your own, you’ll end up with a house that smells like freshly baked croissants, which, as far as I’m concerned, is another bonus!

 So, if you’re looking for a tasty topping for sweet potatoes or a fat with a nice flavor profile to sauté your vegetables in, reach for the ghee!
 You can buy it at any Indian market, and more and more supermarkets are carrying it now, too (hint: look in the international aisle).

 Since there are no milk solids left in ghee, it will last for a very long time.
 You can store it at room temperature, but to prolong its life (for months and months, if you can go that long without using it!), store it in the refrigerator.

 If you’re going to make your own ghee, make it with organic, grass-fed, unsalted butter.